Gsy00517/Trackers-for-VOT-toolkit/README.md

 ## System Requirements

 ### All trackers included were tested on Ubuntu18.04 with MATLAB2018b.
+Only a single CPU is needed for the evaluation because VOT toolkit provides a evaluation strategy which can ignore the influence of different hardwares.